thaunghtike-share/thaunghtike-share.github.io/_posts/2021-09-09-eks-alb-ingress-ssl.md

 <h2> Implement HTTP to HTTPS Redirect </h2>

 ALB also provides a method for configuring custom actions on a listener, such as for Redirect Actions.
 We don't need to create this action manually.
-We can implement it with ingress annotations.
-Before implementing http to https redirect, we have to use https:// to access ssl dns.
+You can implement it with ingress annotations.
+Before implementing http to https redirect, you have to use https:// to access ssl dns.
 The following annotation can help you to redirect traffic to https.

 ```bash
 # SSL Redirect Setting